 If you choose to use fluoride nursery water, you should keep these things in mind:

 - Fluorosis – Fluorosis is what happens when a child has too much fluoride in their diet before they are 8-years-old.
 It will leave lasting white spots on their teeth.
 It may only be cosmetic, but if it’s something you worry about, don’t use the nursery water with fluoride.

 - Well Water – If you don’t want to give your child fluoride, i.e. not using the nursery water, you can use your well water if it’s safe enough to use.
 Well water may contain minerals such as iron or nitrates and these cannot be boiled off as some may think as boiling only removes things that can vaporize and kills bacteria.
 However, boiling well water will not distill it.
 In fact, it may only make the concentration of minerals even higher.

 Additionally, too much lead can be harmful to your child’s development.
 Lead can be found in well water and can be picked up through the lead pipes that your home may have.

 Is it Safe for Adults to Drink Baby, Infant, or Nursery Water?

-Adults can drink the baby, infant, or nursery water and it is completely safe to do so.
+Adults can drink the baby, infant, or nursery water and it is completely safe to do so – in fact, adults can even drink formula!.
 Since the distillation process removes all of the flavorful minerals in natural water, however, it won’t taste too great.

 There are some pros and cons to drinking the distilled nursery water: